backdrop-contrib/image_url_formatter/README.md

 # Image URL Formatter

-This module adds a formatter for an image field, enabling a display or a view to output the URL of an image file,
+This module adds a formatter for an image field, enabling a display or a view to output the URL of an image file.

 It is a port to Backdrop of the Drupal module image_url_formatter, version 7.x-1.4.